pazner/libCEED.jl/README.md

 The high-level interface provides a more idiomatic Julia interface to the libCEED library.
-Objects allocated using the high-level interface will automatically be destroyed by the garbage collector, so they use does not need to manually manage memory.
+Objects allocated using the high-level interface will automatically be destroyed by the garbage collector, so the user does not need to manually manage memory.

 ### Defining user Q-Functions in Julia